open-education-hub/operating-systems/content/chapters/software-stack/lab/content/arena.md

 ## System Calls

 Enter the `support/basic-syscall/` folder and go through the practice items below.
-If you get stuck, take a sneak peak at the solutions in the `solution/basic-syscall/` folder.
+If you get stuck, take a sneak peek at the solutions in the `solution/basic-syscall/` folder.

 For debugging, use `strace` to trace the system calls from your program and make sure the arguments are set right.